 Red Claw are omnivorous crustaceans, craylings are not ideal candidates for

+They require excellent water quality and a water temperature above 23 degrees Red claw are excellent eating, and are harvested between 300g and 500g.
+The grow at a rate of 120g per year.
+Barramundi At fingerling size 4cm or an inch in length, kept in a tank, they will attack and eat one another.
+The larger sized fish will nip and wound smaller fish.
+You will notice the smaller fry fish swim about the tank with a chunk taken out of their sides.
+Eventually that fish will die if not eaten by the others.
 There is a couple ways of dealing with this problem.
 Ideally you will need to separate the bigger fish from the smaller.
 Special cages are designed to allow the smaller fish to swim through the bars and escape the larger predator.
 The other way is through attrition.
 Buy a lot more Barramundi fry and expect half of them to be eaten.
 After all the surviving fish will grow a lot quicker on their high protein diet and you will soon figure out which ones are the cannibals by their increased girth!
 The third option is to buy your Barramundi as larger juvenile.
 At around the 10-15cm size the fish will stop eating each other.
 This is probably the better option but slightly more expensive as larger fish command a higher price.

 Barramundi are rapid feeders but along with that benefit comes a problem.
 What goes in has to come out.
 Barramundi are big poopers and fouling the water requires adequate system to deal with water filtration.
 You may find that what works well with tilapia which are a very tough fish species - won't work as well when dealing with Barramundi.
 Their water requirements are more stringent.
 You will need lots of dissolved oxygen going into their tank, supplying good aeration.
 Barramundi need very good water quality in Aquaponics and preferably water temperature between 26degree celcius and 28degrees celcius.
 An ideal fish for Aquaponics if you live in the tropics.
 An expensive proposition if you live in a cold climate.
 Some people prefer to grow Barramundi over the summer months, eat them in Autumn as plate sized fish and then over the cold winter months replace them with cold water fish.
 Barramundi are a great table fish .
+Ornamental Fish Gold Fish and other ornamentals do very well in aquaponic systems.
+The variety you choose will dictate the water temperature etc. Some fish are much hardier than others so choose carefully.
+We recommend your stock standard gold fish which you can purchase at most pet stores.

 You can purchase native fingerlings from the following ![]() ![]() ![]() ![]() ![]()